Mega Modz Rapid Fire Mod For PlayStation Controller

 The LED 1 indicator (top left) will flash and stay lit in RED.

 - Then equip your soldier with any semi-automatic gun.
 Once your soldier is equipped, press and hold your fire weapon button (R2 in default).
 The modchip will take over and continue pressing and releasing your weapon button on your behalf.
-Your semi-automatic gun will now unload the entire clip on a single press of the fire-weapon button.
+Your semi-automatic gun will now unload the entire clip with a single press of the fire-weapon button.

 To turn the Mod OFF